via the bash wrapper (recommended)

 NAME

-orepan2-s3
+orepan2-s3 index

 DESCRIPTION

-This script is used to add distributions to your own DarkPAN repository housed on Amazon's S3 storage.
+This class is used to add distributions to your own DarkPAN repository housed on Amazon's S3 storage.
 It leverages OrePAN2 to create and maintain your own DarkPAN repository.
 You can read more about setting up a DarkPAN on Amazon using S3 + Cloudfront here.

 USAGE